Estes Cosmic Interceptor

 Summary

 Overall this is a nice kit, especially for t' discounted price.
 T' only significant issue be t' short shock cord.
 It's definitely a builder's kit that will keep even an experienced rocketeer enjoyably occupied for quite a few hours.
 Accur8's skin kit was a worthwhile upgrade and sidesteps t' need t' fill all those wood surfaces.
-I be careful t' make sure that t' motor mount could fit an Aerotech F35 reload, and it'll be interestin' t' see how t' model performs on that motor assumin' I can figure out if any nose weight is needed.
-For now, it's a fine flyer on composite Es and I expect it would do well on t' E12.
+I was careful t' make sure that t' motor mount could fit an Aerotech F35 reload, and it'll be interestin' t' see how t' model performs on that motor assumin' I can figure out if any nose weight is needed.
+For now, arrr, it's a fine flyer on composite Es and I expect it would do well on t' E12.

 Overall Rating: 4